 3.2 Directions

-- Preheat oven: Preheat your oven to 425°F (220°C).
-If using a homemade crust, roll it out and place it carefully in a 9-inch pie pan, trimming any excess.
+- Preheat oven: Heat your oven to 425°F (220°C).
+If using homemade crust roll it out and place in a 9-inch pie pan trimming any extra dough.

-- Fill the pie crust: Pour the strawberry mixture into the prepared pie crust, spreading it evenly.
+- Fill crust: Pour the strawberry mix into the pie crust and spread it out evenly.

-- Cool and serve: Once baked, remove the pie from the oven and allow it to cool on a wire rack for at least an hour.
-This cooling time helps the filling set.
-Serve with whipped cream or ice cream, if desired.
+- Cool and serve: Let pie cool on a wire rack for at least an hour so filling can set.
+Serve with whipped cream or ice cream if you like.

 3.3 Professional Advice for Success